odoo/owl/doc/learning/how_to_test.md

 behave as expected.
 There are many ways to test a user interface: manual testing, integration testing, unit testing, ...

-In this section, we will discuss how to write unit tests for components, and how to debug them if necessary.
+In this section, we will discuss how to write unit tests for components.

 ## Unit Tests